ConservationMetrics/guardianconnector-change-detection/README.md

 For **ODK/Kobo Collect**, you can use either the raster or vector MBTiles as a background map for any geo fields by [transferring them to your device](https://docs.getodk.org/collect-offline-maps/).
 This process is still somewhat cumbersome, involving either the use of a USB cable or `adb` (see link).
 Also, while ODK/Kobo Collect can render the vector MBTiles, it is done without styling; each feature is displayed in a different color picked by the applications.

  **Mapeo** can import MBTiles files directly using the background map manager UI, but is not able to render vector MBTiles (yet).
-Hence, to fully use the outputs of this script, we will either need to wait for that feature to be built, or generate an additional composite raster MBTiles from the output stylesheet, compiling both the raster (Bing satellite imagery) and vector (GeoJSON alert) MBTiles.
+Hence, to fully use the outputs of this script, we will either need to wait for that feature to be built, or generate an additional composite raster MBTiles from the output stylesheet, compiling both the raster (satellite imagery) and vector (GeoJSON alert) MBTiles.